 - Begin to develop an identity as a psychiatrist and explore a career plan.
 To accomplish this, a mentor will be assigned to each incoming PGY I who will assist the resident in exploring the various subspecialties and career paths in Psychiatry and mentor the resident through his/her four years at the University of Chicago.

 - Understand the scientific principles of various disciplines underlying clinical psychiatry, including the neurosciences, behavioral assessment, and other topics.

 The Resident will:

-- Develop an identity as a psychiatrist thorough understanding of and empathy toward patients with psychiatric disorders and their families and increasing appreciation of the stigma of mental illness within the society of the hospital, the city, and in the country.
+- Develop an identity as a psychiatrist, cultivate a thorough understanding of and empathy toward patients with psychiatric disorders and their families, and increase appreciation of the stigma of mental illness within the society of the hospital, the city, and the country.

 - Develop an appreciation of scientific thought and methods as applied to the underlying sciences and to practice issues in psychiatry.
 This occurs in an in-depth interactive seminar throughout the year, and through optional tutorials with research scientists in the Department.